vasquez-cs/Final_Project/README.md

 - Change Event and Status to numbers
 - Review records
 - No nulls/missing data
-- Each ID has at least
+- import to local database

 Scatterplot/Plane of best fit